-We \green{give} a brief dicussion of systems with random interactions.
+We \green{give} a brief discussion of systems with random interactions.
 Consensus seeking systems where interactions are determined by a random process have been the object of \green{several recent} studies.
 For example, Matei et al.\ \cite{MateiMartinsBaras:2008} consider the case where the matrix of coefficients $a_{ij}(t)$ follows a (finite\green{-state}) irreducible Markov process, and is always average-preserving.
 They prove that the system converges almost surely to consensus for all initial conditions if and only if the union of the graphs corresponding to each of the states of the Markov chain is strongly connected.
 This result is extended to continuous-time systems in \cite{MateiBaras:2009}.
-In \cite{TahbazJadbabaie:2010}, Tahbaz-Salehi and Jadbabaie consider discrete-time consensus\green{-seeking} systems where the interconnection is generated by an ergodic and stationary random process, without assuming that the average is prerserved.
+In \cite{TahbazJadbabaie:2010}, Tahbaz-Salehi and Jadbabaie consider discrete-time consensus-seeking systems where the interconnection is generated by an ergodic and stationary random process, without assuming that the average is preserved.
 They prove that the system converges almost surely to consensus if and only if an \green{associated average graph} contains a directed spanning tree.

-\green{It turns out that convergence for the case of random interactions is a simple consequence of deterministic convergence results: Theorem \ref{thm:main_convergence} can be directly applied to systems where the coefficients $a_{ij}(\cdot)$ are modeled as a random process whose sample path satisfy the cut-balance condition with probability 1 (possibly with a different constant $K$ or different sample paths).
+It turns out that convergence for the case of random interactions is a simple consequence of deterministic convergence results: Theorem \ref{thm:main_convergence} can be directly applied to systems where the coefficients $a_{ij}(\cdot)$ are modeled as a random process whose sample path satisfies the cut-balance condition with probability 1 (possibly with a different constant $K$ for different sample paths, and even in the absence of global upper bound on $K$).
 Indeed, if this is the case, Theorem \ref{thm:main_convergence} implies that each $x_i(t)$ converges, with probability 1.
-Furthermore, if ${\rm P}(\int_0^\infty a_{ij}(t)dt =\infty) =1$, then $x_i^*=x_j^*$, with probability 1.}
+Furthermore, if ${\rm P}(\int_0^\infty a_{ij}(t)dt =\infty) =1$, then $x_i^*=x_j^*$, with probability~1.